-- DO snowshoe anywhere in a general park with good snow-cover, except on a cross-country ski groomed trail (Door Creek, Elver, Odana Hills, and Yahara Hills).
+- Snowshoeing is allowed anywhere in a general park with good snow cover - typically about 4" or more, except on a marked cross-country ski trail.

-- DON'T snowshoe off-trail in a conservation park.
+- DO NOT snowshoe off-trail in a conservation park.

 - When in doubt, it's always best to stay on a trail.

-- Our trail systems are designed to facilitate controlled public access while protecting environmentally sensitive areas and providing quiet refuges for wildlife away from people.
+- Our trail systems are designed to facilitate controlled public access while protecting environmentally sensitive areas and providing a quiet refuge for wildlife away from people.
 Disruption of wildlife by human activity during the winter puts additional stress on them during a challenging time for their survival.